NezzyAkio/Bot-Discord-JS/README.md

 npm install (to install all despendencies for this bot)

-setting token and prefix in .env
+setting token and prefix in config.json

 npm start / node . / node index.js